Eternal Moonshine of the Simpson Mind: Plot

 Homer now considers his life to be worthless and decides to commit suicide by jumping off a bridge.
 He begins to reconsider, but is pushed off by his "guardian angels," Patty and Selma.
-While falling, Homer's life flashes before his eyes.
+While falling, Homer's life flashes before his eyes, shown to the viewers in the style of a YouTube video.
 He then sees the full memory of the preceding night: Marge was planning a surprise party for Homer finishing his community service, and did not want Homer to find out about it.
 Duffman, who was hired by Marge to entertain at the party, brings out a bottle of Duff Champagne.
 Overjoyed, Homer tries to open the bottle, while Marge pleads with Homer to stop, as she wants to save it for the party.
 The cork flies off and hits Marge in the eye.
 The flashback ends and, instead of falling to his death, Homer lands on a moon bounce, which is at the surprise party on board a ship.

 Lenny and Carl appear and cause a flashback which shows Homer telling his bar buddies that he felt very guilty for finding out about the party that Marge worked so hard on.
 When Moe offers the Forget-Me-Shot (which Moe spat in), Homer predicts exactly what is going to happen, and tells Lenny to make sure there is a moon bounce at the party.
 As Homer now deduces, the entire town was in on the plot, concealing the party and counting on Homer to get there in genuine surprise, with Patty and Selma pushing him down to get him to the party, which they nervously admit.
-When Homer asks Marge why she lied to Chief Wiggum, she claims that she did not want him at the party, because he would bring Sarah Wiggum, whom Marge does not like.
+When Homer asks Marge why she lied to Chief Wiggum when what happened was only an accident, she claims that she did not want him at the party, because he would bring Sarah Wiggum, whom Marge does not like.
 Finally, Bart reveals that the dog attacked Homer because he does not take care of him.
 As the party commences in full swing, Homer opts not to drink this time, telling Marge that this moment at the party and the effort she put into it is what he wants to remember.